The heart and soul of your APIS application is its

 [apis_core.relations.models.Relation][].

-You will have to set the attribute subj_model
+You will have to set the attributes subj_model

 and